SQL Server Table Info¶

 Troubleshooting¶

-- Table not found: Verify schema and table_name are correct and exist in the target database.
+- Table not found: Confirm the schema and table_name are correct and the user has permissions to access them.